Home > Facade > Façade Lighting Creating Distinct Landmarks

 Use Of Facade Lighting As A Marketing Factor

-The display of the logo of a corporate is enough to landmark its headquarter.
+The display of the logo of a corporation is enough to mark its headquarters.
 It attracts employees and customers.
 Lighting on a façade for a developer may make or break his image.
 This also helps the developer attract investors.
-The hospitality industry makes the most of façade lighting where they make it attractive for customers and tourists.
+The hospitality industry makes the most of façade lighting which makes it attractive for customers and tourists.

-Façade lightings not only enhances the value/glamour of a city but also acts as large billboards shouting out outdoing each other, observes Ar.
+Façade lighting not only enhances the value/glamour of a city but also acts as large billboards shouting out outdoing each other observes Ar.
 Kembhavi.
 Adagale adds that façade lighting creates added cultural value.
 Animated façades of today are used as ambassadors.
 Many of them even support interaction.
-A media façade is in harmony with its setting if it embraces both the architecture and people who live in its immediately adjacent space.
+A media façade is in harmony with its setting if it embraces both the architecture and the people who live in its immediately adjacent space.

 Public acceptance is greater if a media façade is not perceived as out of place.
 According to Ar.
 Prem Nath, LED kinetic lights are highly impacted and dynamic in movement.
 Façade lighting design can be customised to complement a brand’s aesthetic value expressed in its external architectural design.